 Mitochondria produce energy in the form of ATP (energy currency required for biological functions), along with some byproducts, like carbon dioxide, water, and free radicals* – explains Bruce H. Cohen, MD, a neurologist at Northeast Ohio Medical University and an expert in mitochondrial disease.

 Free radicals possess a free electron, which makes them highly volatile and destructive.
 They attack our cell membranes, disturb DNA and RNA production and destroy cellular enzymes.
 They are also responsible for creation of mutant cells and are linked to cancer and cellular aging.

 Evidence strongly indicates that the accumulated damage to the DNA of the mitochondrion leads to many metabolic (diabetes, cardiovascular disorders) and degenerative disorders (Alzheimer’s).

 When we are young, certain substances protect mitochondria from the onslaught of free radicals.
 But with age, this protection wanes, setting a stage for diseases and age related deterioration.

-Stress, deficiency in critical nutrients, blood sugar imbalances, sedentary lifestyles, proprioceptive deficiencies, free-radical damage, and exposure to infections, allergens, and toxins can all lead to mitochondrial dysfunction and damage.
+Stress, deficiency in critical nutrients, blood sugar imbalances, sedentary lifestyles, proprioceptive deficiencies, free-radical damage, and exposure to infections, allergens, and toxins can all lead to mitochondrial diseases and damage.

 But luckily, there are ways to halt and reverse mitochondrial damage and dysfunction.
-Below are a number of strategies you can try to support your mitochondria
+Below are a number of strategies you can try to support your mitochondrial health.

 1. Mitochondrial repair diet

-Blood sugar imbalances, fatty acid imbalances, & nutritional deficiencies (trace minerals, phytonutrients and anti-oxidants) are among the major reasons behind mitochondrial dysfunction.
+Blood sugar imbalances, fatty acid imbalances, and nutritional deficiencies (trace minerals, phytonutrients and anti-oxidants) are among the major reasons behind mitochondrial dysfunction.

 The empty calories of sugars, refined flours and other processed foods create blood sugar imbalances, which by producing advanced glycolytic enzymes damage cell function and increase free radical generation.
 Fatty acid imbalances occur by overconsumption of processed meats & oils, trans-fatty acids, and omega-6 fatty acids.

 In order to thrive, mitochondria need a lot of fresh nutrient dense whole foods, phytonutrients, antioxidants, healthy fats, trace minerals, proteins and fiber